radiantearth/stac-api-spec/fragments/filter/README.md

 }
 ```

-One problem in working with Sentinel-2 data is that many scenes only contain a tiny "sliver" of data, where the satellite's recording path intersection only a corner of a grid square.
+One problem in working with Sentinel-2 data is that many scenes only contain a tiny "sliver" of data, where the satellite's
+recording path intersection only a corner of a grid square.
 This examples shows
 Show me all imagery that has low cloud cover (less than 10), and high data coverage (50), as I'd like a cloud free image that is not just
 a tiny sliver of data.

-#### AND cql-text (GET)
+#### Example 4: AND cql-text (GET)

 ```http
 /search?filter=sentinel:data_coverage > 50 AND eo:cloud_cover < 10
 ```

-#### AND cql-json (POST)
+#### Example 4: AND cql-json (POST)

 ```json
 {